isomerpages/nlb-biblioasia/_jul-to-sep-2024/Pioneering Local Journalist R B Ooi.md

 <div style="background-color: #fff6ba; padding: 20px; margin: 20px; text-align:left; font-size:100%">
 <b>THE R.B.
 OOI AND EDNA KUNG COLLECTION</b><br><br>

 Donated in 2023 by Mrs Irene Lim, daughter of R.B.
-Ooi, the more than 30items in the collection include typescripts of Ooi’s articles, which cover a range of topics besides the economic, social and political situation in the region. <br><br>
+Ooi, the more than 300 items in the collection include typescripts of Ooi’s articles, which cover a range of topics besides the economic, social and political situation in the region. <br><br>
 Other highlights are his articles for the Foreign News Service such as “The New Nation of Malaysia” (c.1962); an unpublished article, “The English Press of Malaysia and Singapore” (1971); scripts for Radio Malaysia, including one for “Window on the World” about the death of former Indonesian president Sukarno; and personal letters and photographs.<br><br>
 Materials from the collection can be viewed at Level 11 of the Lee Kong Chian Reference Library via online reservation from the third quarter of 2024.<br></div>